 - The sheets must be custom cut to fit the rim joist area.

-- The air bubbles inside expanded polystyrene board stop heat transfer, but can accumulate moisture making it ineffective, according to Solar 365.
+- The air bubbles inside expanded polystyrene board stop heat transfer, but can accumulate moisture making it ineffective.

 - Polyiso can suffer from decreased insulating abilities over time.